Pure pairs. II. Excluding all subdivisions of a graph: Abstract

 \section{Abstract}

-We prove that for every graph $H$ there exists $c>0$ such that, for every graph $G$, if $G$ has no clique or stable set of size $|G|^c$, then either $G$ or its complement contains an induced subdivision of $H$.
-This follows from a stronger result for sparse graphs which says, roughly, that every sparse graph contains either an induced subdivision of $H$ or two linear-sized sets of vertices with no edges between them.
-These results are related to the Erd\H{o}s-Hajnal conjecture.
+We prove for every graph $H$ there exists $\epsilon>0$ such that, for every graph $G$ with $|G|\ge 2$, if no induced subgraph of $G$ is a subdivision of $H$, then either some vertex of $G$ has at least $\epsilon|G|$ neighbours, or there are two disjoint sets $A,B\subseteq V(G)$ with $|A|,|B|\ge \epsilon|G|$ such that no edge joins $A$ and $B$.
+It follows that for every graph $H$, there exists $c>0$ such that for every graph $G$, if no induced subgraph of $G$ or its complement is a subdivision of $H$, then $G$ has a clique or stable set of cardinality at least $|G|^c$.
+This is related to the Erd\H{o}s-Hajnal conjecture.